3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Abstract

 \section{Abstract}

-Many planets have hydrogen-dominated atmospheres, including sub-Neptune exoplanets, recently formed planets with primordial atmospheres, and the Solar System's giant planets.
 Atmospheric convection behaves differently in hydrogen-rich atmospheres compared to higher mean molecular weight atmospheres due to compositional gradients of tracers.
-Previous 1D studies suggested that compositional gradients of condensing tracers in H$_2$-rich atmospheres can entirely shut-off convection when the tracer abundance exceeds a critical threshold, leading to the formation of radiative layers where the temperature decreases faster with height than in convective profiles.
-We use 3D convection-resolving simulations to determine if convection is inhibited in H$_2$-rich atmospheres when the tracer mixing ratio exceeds the critical threshold.
-Three simulation sets are performed with a water vapor tracer in H$_2$-rich atmospheres.
-First, we perform simulations initialized on saturated isothermal states and find that compositional gradients can destabilize isothermal states, leading to rapid convective mixing.
-Next, simulations initialized on adiabatic profiles show distinct, stable inhibition layers forming when the H$_2$O tracer exceeds the critical threshold defined by previous studies.
-Within the inhibition layers, a small amount of energy is transported through condensation and re-evaporation, contrary to previous findings.
-The thermal profile slowly relaxes to a steep radiative state, but radiative relaxation timescales are long.
-Lastly, we show that superadiabatic temperature profiles can remain stable when the tracer abundance is greater than the critical amount.
+Previous 1D studies predict that when a condensible tracer exceeds a critical mixing ratio in H$_2$-rich atmospheres, convection is inhibited leading to the formation of radiative layers where the temperature decreases faster with height than in convective profiles.
+We use 3D convection-resolving simulations to test whether convection is inhibited in H$_2$-rich atmospheres when the tracer mixing ratio exceeds the critical threshold, while including processes neglected in 1D, e.g. turbulent mixing and evaporation.
+We run two sets of simulations.
+First, we perform simulations initialized on saturated isothermal states and find that compositional gradients can destabilize isothermal atmospheres.
+Second, we perform simulations initialized on adiabatic profiles which show distinct, stable inhibition layers form when the condensable tracer exceeds the critical threshold.
+Within the inhibition layer, only a small amount of energy is carried by latent heat flux, and turbulent mixing transports a small amount of tracer upwards, but both are generally too weak to sustain substantial tracer or heat transport.
+The thermal profile gradually relaxes to a steep radiative state, but radiative relaxation timescales are long.
 Our results suggest stable layers driven by condensation-induced convective inhibition form in H$_2$-rich atmospheres, including those of sub-Neptune exoplanets.

 \keywords{planets and satellites: atmospheres - convection - planets and satellites: terrestrial planets - planets and satellites: composition - planets and satellites: general}